yajra/laravel-datatables-docs/response-object.md

 # Object Response

-To convert the response of DataTables to an object, just pass `true` on `make` api.
+To convert the response of DataTables to an object, use `toJson` api.

 ```php
 use DataTables;